dinshaw/dinshaw.github.io/full-outline.md

 1. Unplanned work
 2. Configuring and fixing our tools and environments
 3. And trouble shooting the hand-off to from Dev to Ops

-* And the better we get, the more complicated our tool chains and environments become, and fragility creeps into projects and lives.
+* And the better we get, the more complicated our tool chains and environments become, and fragility creeps into projects and lives. and that is something we have to avoid at all costs
 * Critical systems cannot be fragile

 # [] Why We Need DevOps Now